Understanding Eviction Notices in Texas

-Before starting the eviction process in Texas, ensure you have read and understand the clauses under Texas Property Code, Title 4.
-Actions and Remedies and Title 8.
-Landlord and Tenant.
+Before starting the eviction process in Texas, ensure you have read and understood the clauses under Texas Property Code, Title 4, Chapter 24 (Forcible Entry and Retainer) and Title 8, Chapter 92 (Residential Tenancies).

 Depending on the circumstances, the landlord must give the tenant the appropriate eviction notice.